AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 ### DNS for Family

 [DNS for Family](https://dnsforfamily.com/) aims to block adult websites.
-It helps kids and adults surf the internet safely without worrying about being tracked by harmful websites.
+It enables children and adults to surf the Internet safely without worrying about being tracked by malicious websites.

 | Protocol       | Address                                            |                |
 |----------------|----------------------------------------------------|----------------|